AlCash07/ACTL/doc/actl/functional/out_inout.rst

 Design
 ======

-out/inout wrappers are designed to be as simple as possible, so they don't enforce any guarantees about the parameters being actually written to.
+`out` and `inout` wrappers are designed to be as simple as possible, so they don't enforce any guarantees about the parameters being actually written to.
 There are more advanced designs available with such guarantees,